openstack/manila/doc/source/contributor/irc-quick-and-dirty.rst

 * Be aware that community members may appear "online", but might actually not be at their computers.
 So messages that you send them will not be received until they return to their computers.
-* So be sure view `logs of the official OpenStack OFTC channels
+* So be sure to view the `logs of the official OpenStack OFTC channels
   <https://meetings.opendev.org/irclogs/>`_ in case you started a
   conversation that picked up asynchronously.